Sign In Register

 Is Camp Crook a Good Place to Live?

-Based on current data, Camp Crook receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing.
-Areas to be aware of include below-average incomes, long commute times.
+Based on current data, Camp Crook receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
+Areas to be aware of include below-average incomes.
 Camp Crook offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Camp Crook is $39,375, 48% below the national average of $75,149.
 The job market is very strong with unemployment at just 0.0%.
-14.3% of residents live in poverty, near the national average of 12.4%.
-Workers commute an average of 38 minutes, longer than the typical American commute of 28 minutes.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.

 Cost of Living & Housing